sphinx-doc/alabaster/README.rst

   Gustavo Narea for the report.
 * Add control over the font size & family of code blocks.
 Credit to Steven Loria.
 * Allow control over font family of body text and headings.
+Thanks to Georg Brandl.
 * Stylize ``.. seealso::`` blocks same as ``.. note::`` blocks for consistency's sake (previously, ``.. seealso::`` used the Sphinx default styling, which clashed).
 We may update these again later but for now, this is